« Nostalgia, 1983 | Main | This is why. »

 This is where people who have pride would have left.

 This is when Kathleen and I decided to use the bathroom.
-And all you really need to know is that Kathleen and I stayed in the bathroom a looong time, BECAUSE WE HAD A POW-WOW IN WHICH WE EXCHANGED BLOOD AND DECIDED THAT THERE WAS NO WAY IN HELL EITHER OF US WAS LEAVING THIS HOTEL.
-We made a fuss.
+And all you really need to know is that Kathleen and I stayed in the bathroom a long time, BECAUSE WE HAD A POW-WOW IN WHICH WE EXCHANGED BLOOD AND DECIDED THAT THERE WAS NO WAY EITHER OF US WAS LEAVING THIS HOTEL.
 We wore them down.
 WE.
 WON.

 Ha!
 Good for you!
 I'm so tragically unhip that I didn't know people like that hostess even existed outside of movies and faux-snooty commercials.
 I bet she wouldn't have liked being laughed at and asked, "Are you for real?!"